 Do you offer free consultations?

-Yes!
-I offer a free 20-minute phone consultation so that we can introduce ourselves and get a sense of your needs.
+I have a lot of information about my practice available on my website but if you have further questions, I am happy to offer a free 20-minute consultation.
 This is a good opportunity to get a first impression and decide whether you would like to book a full session with me.
-Click here to book a consultation with me.
+However, the initial consultation is not necessary.
+Please contact me to book a free phone consultation or an initial appointment.

 What's the first session like?